reactome-fi/fi_network_build_rf/README.md

 * Integrate the predicted results from the fi-network-ml project together with extracted pathway FIs to develop a FI network database and Cytoscape files so that they can be used to update ReactomeFIViz.

 Note: Some of jar files need to be installed locally.
 Use ant scripts in the ant folder and jar files in the install_jar to do that.
 Please note the license statement for jacksum.jar.

+The following protege related files in the lib folder need to be installed locally so that they can be used by maven (version, groupId are all for the convenience.
+Not the original information)

+-- protege.jar: groupId=org.protege, artifctId=protege version=4.0.0
+-- protege-owl.jar: artictId=protege-owl version=4.0.0
+-- jena.jar: artifactId=jena version=4.0.0
+-- rdf-api-2001-01-19.jar: artifactId=rdf-api version=2001-01-19
+-- owlsyntax.jar: artifactId=owlsyntax version=4.0.0
+-- xercesImpl.jar: artifactId=xercesImpl version=4.0.0